Modify Learning Path metadata

 Each Learning Path contains metadata which is used to create the Learning Path pages.
 The metadata is used by the website so all Learning Paths have the same information and are consistent.

-This section explains how to add Learning Path metadata in three files:
+This section explains how to add Learning Path metadata in the _index.md file:

 Metadata and tagging